 Politics.
 From a young age my parents taught us it was one of two things not to discuss.
 Religion we can save for another post….
 But why?
-Everyone says politics have become more and more a polarizing topic, but if it’s worse now like the media is telling us, how was it before?
+Everyone says politics have become more and more a polarizing topic, but if it’s worse now like we think, how was it before?

 To answer that question, we’ll look back to my Great Great Grandfather, Frank Hake.
 Like most businessmen in those days, Frank had been a Democrat.
 But in 1884, that was about to change – Frank had decided he now wanted to be a Republican.
 But it wouldn’t be that easy.